Limitations of Deep Learning for Inverse Problems on Digital Hardware: Introduction

-Despite the tremendous success of deep learning in various applications, also several downsides can be observed.
-Particular problematic for their applicability are, for instance, instabilities due to adversarial examples in image classification \cite{Szegedy14AdvEx} and image reconstruction \cite{Antun2020InstabilitiesDL}, the fact that deep neural networks still act as a black box lacking explainability \cite{Xie20XAI, Kolek2021ratedistortion}, and in general a vast gap between theory and practise (see, for instance, \cite{Adcock20gap, Berner2021modernMathDL}).
-This led to the acknowledgement that for reliable deep learning a better understanding as well as a mathematical theory of deep learning is in great demand.
+Despite the tremendous success of deep learning in various applications, several downsides have been observed.
+Particularly problematic for their applicability are, for instance, instabilities due to adversarial examples in image classification \cite{Szegedy14AdvEx} and image reconstruction \cite{Antun2020InstabilitiesDL}, the fact that deep neural networks still act as a black box lacking explainability \cite{Xie20XAI, Kolek2021ratedistortion}, and in general a vast gap between theory and practise (see, for instance, \cite{Adcock20gap, Berner2021modernMathDL}).
+This led to the acknowledgement that a better understanding as well as a mathematical theory of deep learning is in great demand.
 In fact, these observations might also point to underlying problems of a computability nature as discussed in the previous section.

-Therefore, in this paper, our goal is to study the boundaries of reliable deep learning in the following sense:
+Therefore, our goal is to study the boundaries of deep learning in the following sense:

-We focus on a specific scenario --- finite-dimensional inverse problems --- where arbitrarily accurate neural networks are expected to exist \cite{colbrook21stable}, but are not obtained in practice due to flaws such as instability \cite{gottschling20troublesome}.
+We focus on a specific scenario - finite-dimensional inverse problems - where (prior to the results of [36] and [38]) arbitrarily accurate neural networks were expected to exist \cite{colbrook21stable}, but are not obtained in practice due to flaws such as instability \cite{gottschling20troublesome}.
 Although we consider only a very restricted setting, the underlying question(s) are universal and important in basically any application domain, ranging from industry, over the public up to the sciences.